 - Was the game difficult or easy?

-- Are you surprised that rhesus macaques can figure out the game?
+- Are you surprised rhesus macaques can figure out the game?

 - The monkeys don’t use smart phones.
 If they did, they would likely throw them around, chew on them and destroy them.
 So the monkeys are instead placed in a special test cage with the game on a large screen.
 Every time they touch the correct object, a treat pellet drops into a tray below, just like a vending machine.
 They also start with simpler versions than what people get, and then they work their way up to more complicated choices.
 Do you think the monkeys would play the game if they didn’t get a food reward?
 Why or why not?